Visitor Information

 Please see our Patient and Family Support brochure for more details.

-Click on the name of the group for more information.
+Click on the name of the group below for more information.

-Low Down on Down There (LDDT) — offered once per month
+Low Down on Down There (LDDT) — offered online.

-Accepting Your Body after Cancer (ABC) — 7 week program
+Accepting Your Body after Cancer (ABC) — offered online.

-Learn strategies to build positive body-image for breast cancer patients and survivors.
+Learn strategies to build positive body-image for patients with a cancer^ diagnosis.

 Our virtual group programs are open to cancer patients across Ontario.